About IS3NA

 -

-The scientist should exemplify the spirit and dedication shown by Jean-Louis Imbach and Leroy Townsend during their careers.
+The scientist should exemplify the spirit and dedication shown by Jean-Louis Imbach and Leroy Townsend during their respective careers.

 -